When is the best time of year to visit Iceland?

 July is the busiest tourist month of the year for Iceland.
 With sunshine, greenery and longer days, it’s a perfect time to engage in the bustling city life or explore the vibrant natural scenery.
 If you’re looking for a slightly less crowded time, try to book in for the start of the month before the local schools are on break.

-Best for: Reykjavik Pride, Reykjavik Culture Night, National Festival, Verslunarmannahelgi, Þjóðhátíð
+Best for: Reykjavik Pride, Reykjavik Culture Night, National Festival, Verslunarmannahelgi, Þjóðhátíð and wilderness exploration

 Visiting Iceland in August usually ensures full access to the country’s wilderness as inaccessible areas in winter are now fully open.
 As one of the hottest months, the weather in August - while still unpredictable at times – is best for exploring the rugged and idyllic terrain of the glaciers, volcanoes, hot springs and waterfalls of the Icelandic wild.
 If nature isn’t your thing, the local scene has plenty of events and attractions to fill your itinerary.

 September marks the end of the busy summer months but temperatures can still fall between 5-10 degrees Celsius.
 With the bulk of tourists on their way home, you’ll find lower prices and smaller lines for attractions.
 This is a great time to go if you’re looking to surround yourself with great music or film.
 Note that some highland roads will be closed by the end of the month for winter.